taoteh1221/Open_Crypto_Tracker/README.txt

 /path/to/php -q /home/username/path/to/website/this_app/cron.php

-FOR LINUX (if you have systemd), here is another example of a COMPLETE cron command that can be added by creating the following file (you'll need sudo/root permissions): /etc/cron.d/cryptocoin on a linux-based machine with systemd (to run every 20 minutes 24/7)...play it safe and add a newline after it as well if you install examples like these:
+FOR LINUX (if you have systemd), here is another example of a COMPLETE cron command that can be added by creating the following file (you'll need sudo/root permissions): /etc/cron.d/cryptocoin on a linux-based machine with systemd (to run every 20 minutes 24/7)...play it safe and add a newline after it as well if you install examples like these (must be owned by "root" / chmod permission set to 644):

 */20 * * * * WEBSITE_USERNAME_GOES_HERE /usr/bin/php -q /var/www/html/cron.php > /dev/null 2>&1